trushil/Arduino-Security-Panel-System/README.md

 # Security-Panel-System
-A project using Arduino Uno
+A project using Arduino Mega